 (ii) The company has only satisfies the first condition but not the second condition as its total exempt supplies for the period has exceeded the 5%.
 Thus, the company cannot treat the input tax incurred on the RM4,800 exempt supplies as taxable input.

-If he does not fulfill the de minimis rule, he is required to use partial exemption to apportion the residual input tax incurred.
+If he does not fulfill the de minimis rule, he cannot claim exempt input tax incurred and is required to use partial exemption to apportion the residual input tax incurred.

 Partial exemption